Progress M-UM

-Progress M-UM (Прогресс М-УМ), was a specially modified Progress M 11F615A55, Russian production No.303, developed by Roscosmos to deliver the Prichal module to the Russian Orbital Segment (ROS) of the International Space Station (ISS).
-It was launched on 24 November 2021 at 13:06:35 UTC, along with a Progress M propulsion compartment and has the pressurised cargo module removed to accommodate Prichal.
+Progress M-UM (Прогресс М-УМ), was a specially modified Progress M, Russian production No.303, used to deliver the Prichal module to the Russian Orbital Segment (ROS) of the International Space Station (ISS).
+It was launched on 24 November 2021 at 13:06:35 UTC.
+The spacecraft consisted of a Progress M propulsion compartment, with the pressurized cargo section of the spacecraft removed to accommodate Prichal.
 This was the 171st flight of a Progress spacecraft.
 It was the final flight of a Progress M and the first launch of a Progress spacecraft on a Soyuz 2.1b.

 Development

-On 15 January 2011, RKK Energia announced that its Scientific and Technical Council (NTS) had reviewed and approved the preliminary design of the Node Module and associated hardware, including a special version of the Progress cargo ship designated the Progress M-UM spacecraft-module, intended for the delivery of the Node Module to the station.
+On 15 January 2011, RKK Energia announced that its Scientific and Technical Council (NTS) had reviewed and approved the preliminary design of the Node Module and associated hardware, including a special version of the Progress cargo ship designated the Progress M-UM spacecraft module, intended for the delivery of the Node Module to the station.
 The space payload section for the Progress M-UM was dubbed KGCh.
-The Soyuz-2 launch vehicle was adapted for the launch of the Progress M-UM spacecraft-module, originally envisioned to take place in 2012, then 2019.
+The Soyuz-2 launch vehicle was adapted for the launch of the Progress M-UM spacecraft module, originally envisioned to take place in 2012, then 2019.
 It was eventually signed for as completed in 2014 and kept in storage until processing and attachment with Prichal was started for launch in 2021.
 It is attached to the Prichal module by means of a newly developed transition compartment.

 The Prichal module was the second addition to the ROS in 2021.
 Earlier modules were delivered and added in a similar manner.
 Progress M-UM is similar in design to Progress DC-1 that delivered Pirs in 2001 and Progress M-MIM2 that delivered Poisk in 2009, but with navigational systems and avionics hardware taken from the Progress MS variant.